MicrosoftDocs/win32/desktop-src/direct3dtools/istatuscallback-status-dword-dword-dword.md

 ---
-Description: A callback function used to notify the host of the engine's progress.
+Description: A callback function used to notify the host of the engines progress.
 This also serves as a way for the host to determine that the engine is still running.
-title: IStatusCallback::Status method
+title: "IStatusCallback::Status method"
 ms.topic: article
 ms.date: 05/31/2018
 ---